Aravindzzz/Sentimental-Analysis-In-Social-Media/README.md

 - Improve the relevance prediction model.
 - Enhance the user interface for a better user experience.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

-## Acknowledgements

 - [Streamlit](https://www.streamlit.io/)
 - [Plotly](https://plotly.com/python/)

-## Contact

-For any questions or feedback, please contact aravindsp761@gmail.com